While most travelers to the Cayman Islands head straight for Grand Cayman and don’t leave, the sister islands are worth exploring.

 Additionally, the island offers an impressive mix of land and sea offerings.
 As someone who loves the outdoors as well as getting off the beaten path, Brac Cayman easily won me over.

-Keep in mind Cayman Brac is easily explored by bike or with a car, and it takes less than an hour to drive from one side of the island to the other.
+Note that Brac Cayman is easily explored by bike or with a car, and it takes less than an hour to drive from one side of the island to the other.

 Where To Stay